-The NDP envisages that, by 2030, South Africa will have an energy sector that provides a reliable and efficient energy service at competitive rates, that is socially equitable through expanded access to energy at affordable tariffs and that is environmentally sustainable through reduced pollution.
+The NDP envisages that, by 2030, South Africa will have an energy sector that provides reliable and efficient energy service at competitive rates; that is socially equitable through expanded access to energy at affordable tariffs; and that is environmentally sustainable through reduced emissions and pollution.
+In formulating its vision for the energy sector, the NDP took as a point of departure the Integrated Resource Plan (IRP) 2010-2030 promulgated in March 2011.